-In the second of three 'Housing for All?' conversations, we will explore the current state of affordable housing in Cambridge, and the “we” in our 2016 theme, “Are We Home?”
-We will hear about what's been tried, where we have succeeded and failed.
-We'll ask what success looks like?
+In the third of three 'Housing for All' conversations, we will explore the future prospects for affordable housing in Cambridge, and the “we” in our 2016 theme, “Are We Home?”
 The goal is to inspire dialogue with an emphasis on curiosity and question-asking.
 Participants are encouraged to bring their own experiences, questions and open-mindedness.

 This 3-part symposium is supported by Mass Humanities, whose grants inspire considered thought, conversation, and action through the humanities.
 We’re happy to participate in their mission to improve civic life in Massachusetts.
 See more about what Mass Humanities does here: http://masshumanities.org/